'Maximising the value of cetacean data through promotion and facilitation of standardisation and collation'

 The JCDP is a stakeholder-inclusive project, with a steering group convened to ensure all views are represented throughout the development of the project.
 The objective is to maximise the value of individual cetacean datasets through promotion of a standardised approach to data collection and storage, and facilitation of collated use.

-Phase 1 of the JCDP is now complete, with a project report submitted to Defra and HBDSEG, which will be published here in due course.
-The aims for Phase 1 (Summer 2019 – Spring 2020) of the project included:
+Phase 1 of the JCDP is now complete.
+The primary objectives for Phase 1 (Summer 2019 – Spring 2020) of the project included:

 - Co-ordinate data protocols and submission requirements across cetacean data providers and data receivers, to enable collation in the JCDP: Cetacean data are collected using a variety of methods by different organisations and for a variety of purposes.
 Existing protocols have been reviewed and a draft Data Standard has been developed, with input from stakeholders at the project workshop (Autumn 2019).